lekkimworld/sensorcentral-google-drive-backup/README.md

+# sensorcentral-google-drive-backup #
-Uses `pg_dump` to dump the supplied database to a compressed backup called `dump.latest` in `/backup`.
+Docker image used to backup the sensorcentral database and upload to Google Drive.
+The backup is performed with `pg_dump` and creates a compressed backup called `dump.latest-YYYYMMDD` in `/backup`.
 Once the backup completes the backup is copied to Google Drive.

 ## Environment variables ##
 * POSTGRES_HOSTNAME